 Is there a way to lower editing costs?

 My goal in coaching writers is to teach you what you need to know to be successful.
 While I need to earn a living, it is not my goal to make my writers dependent on me.
 I will always bill for my services, but will also gladly refer clients or non-clients to free or less expensive alternatives, including steps you can do yourself.

-Writers can lower their editing costs by addressing as many known issues as possible before sending the work in.
+Writers can lower their editing costs by addressing as many known issues as possible before sending the work.
 The manuscript should already be proofread to make sure it says what you mean it to say (not missing words, scenes, etc.), is written in standard English, and is neatly typed, with most typographical or spelling errors corrected.
-Neat manuscripts are faster to read and respond to, and don’t add unnecessarily to expense by having your editor correct things you might have caught yourself.
+Neat manuscripts are faster to read and respond to, and don’t add unnecessary expense by having your editor correct things you might have caught yourself.

 What about coaching?